 Provocholine Side Effects

-Note: This page contains side effects data for the generic drug methacholine.
-It is possible that some of the dosage forms included below may not apply to the brand name Provocholine.
+Note: This document contains side effect information about methacholine.
+Some dosage forms listed on this page may not apply to the brand name Provocholine.

 For Healthcare Professionals

-Applies to methacholine: compounding powder, inhalation powder for reconstitution
+Applies to methacholine: compounding powder, inhalation powder for reconstitution, inhalation solution.

 When administered orally or by injection, this drug is reported to cause nausea, vomiting, substernal pain or pressure, hypotension, fainting, and transient complete heart block.
 Overdosage with this drug, when administered orally or by injection, can result in a syncopal reaction with cardiac arrest and loss of consciousness.
 This drug should be administered only by inhalation.[Ref]